 May through October is walking tour season in Ireland.
 And there’s nothing quite like a walking tour in the company of a local Irish guide to make you feel welcome and get to know the cities and towns of Ireland.

 By the time the tour ends, you may have sore feet but also a good grasp of the city’s history and prime sights.
-Most important, you’ll have seen Dublin through the eyes of a Dubliner, and that beats taking a bus ride or boat cruise.
+Most importantly, you’ll have seen Dublin through the eyes of a Dubliner, and that beats taking a bus ride or boat cruise.

 Moving into the Irish countryside, walking tours with local guides first started in Wexford Town, an easy and interesting stroll for visitors with its narrow streets and sprinkling of Viking and Norman landmarks.